What To Bring With You To Class

-This is a secondary reinforcer, or marking, that will be a key communicator as we train our dogs.
+This is optional as a secondary reinforcer or marker as we train our dogs.
 You can pick up a clicker at Petsmart.

 Bring something your dog loves, something smelly and mouthwatering.
 Leave the dry kibble at home.
 You can try hot dogs, cheese, liver treats, or meat bits.
 Depending on the size of your dog, the treats should be cut up into ONE BITE sizes.
 They should not be so big that your dog has to stop what it is doing to chew on them, but they need to be large enough for your dog to get some satisfaction from the reinforcer.
 BRING LOTS.
 Do not be stingy at this point.
 You can always take the extra home and use them later in the week as you do your homework.